bar181/openai-agents/modules/module4-llm-providers/README.md

 ---

-This module provides a structured learning path from basic to advanced agent development, including real-time streaming capabilities and comprehensive tool integration.
-Through hands-on implementation of various agent types and features, you'll gain practical experience in building sophisticated AI agent systems with both synchronous and streaming interactions, leveraging a wide range of tools for enhanced functionality.
+This module provides a comprehensive framework for integrating multiple LLM providers into your applications, with a smart recommender system to optimize model selection based on task requirements.
+Through this implementation, you'll gain practical experience in working with diverse AI providers and building systems that can leverage the strengths of each.

 For detailed guidance, refer to the tutorial in `/docs/tutorial.md`.